 Restaurant Marketing to Summer Tourists

-Ah, the season of summer.
-You can almost smell the sunscreen on the table of five in the back.
-They’re obviously on vacation – which means they just as obviously won’t become regulars – so why give them any extra attention?
-Restaurant marketing to summer tourists is worth it.
-Here’s why…
+Summer is just around the corner; those long, hot days when you can almost smell the sunscreen wafting from your flip flop-clad guests.
+They’re obviously on vacation – meaning they just as obviously won’t become regulars – so why give them any extra attention or effort?
+Here’s why restaurant marketing to summer tourists is worth it.

-It’s actually pretty simple — people on vacation spend more.
-They drink more, order more appetizers, go for the bigger items on the menu and splurge on dessert.
-When they find a place that has great food and an even better time, they keep coming back… on this vacation and on those to come.
+It really is that simple.
+Vacationers drink more, order more appetizers, go for the bigger items on the menu and splurge on dessert.
+Then, when they find a place that has great food and an even better time, they keep coming back … on this vacation and those to come.
 Add those facts to the statistics that show more people are traveling this summer and you’ll see why it’s smart to make a little extra effort in your restaurant marketing for passing-through guests.

 • Social media.
-Look to Facebook, Twitter, and Instagram to advertise to friends of your followers.
+Use Facebook, X (Twitter), and Instagram to advertise to friends of your followers.
 Look for events on LinkedIn to connect to people coming in from out of town for business this summer.

 • Coupons.
-Ask nearby hotels if they’ll provide guests with your coupons that feature special tourist offers (“bring in your out-of-state license and get a free appetizer”).
-Promote an “out-of-towner” special to your regulars to encourage them to bring in family and friends visiting them this summer.
+Ask nearby hotels if they’ll provide guests with your coupons featuring special tourist offers (“bring in your out-of-state license and get a free appetizer”).
+Promote an “out-of-towner” special to your regulars to encourage them to bring in family and friends visiting this summer.

 • Attitude.
 Prep your servers and greeters with local activities and hotspots (for families, singles and couples) so they can seamlessly direct touring guests.